 An employment and Human Rights lawyer can assist employers in proper termination procedures, negotiating severance packages, and ensuring the enforceability of the Full and Final Release.
 This can save employers from potential additional legal costs and complications down the road.

 Terminating an employee without cause may appear straightforward, but it can lead to various legal challenges if not handled carefully.
 Employers must keep three essential considerations in mind:

 - A Full and Final Release provides certainty.

-Employers who conduct an employee’s dismissal improperly open themselves to legal liability, and potential lawsuits for severance, additional damages, and legal costs.
-Employers can minimize these risks by consulting with an employment lawyer before dismissing any employee.
+Employers who dismiss employees without cause improperly risk legal liability, lawsuits for severance, additional damages, and legal costs.
+Consult with an employment lawyer before dismissing any employee to minimize these risks.

 What Damages Can You Claim For Constructive And Wrongful Dismissal?

 If you are an employer needing assistance with dismissing an employee or facing a wrongful dismissal claim, our team of experienced workplace lawyers at Achkar Law can help.